-To test it, just play a song on Spotify and the title should pop up below (you might need to refresh this page after 10–15 seconds to see that).
-You can view the below canvas here, which doesn’t need to be refreshed to update.
+To test it, just play a song on Spotify.
+You can view a live demo page here, which will show you all data being contributed by users around the world in real-time.
+If you have a registered Streamr account, which is free, you can see the canvas shown at following link.
 (Please note: this is a very basic test at the moment and although this particular data set is publicly viewable, it won’t be put on sale).

 So where does this go from here?
 Well, Streamr core devs are currently working on the user interface (UI) for Community Products and ensuring that the backend, including the process for payments, functions smoothly.
 A first workable version of Community Products should be released during Q3.
 You can read more about the general architecture and timelines here.

 Concurrently, the core team and Community Fund are already aiding developers within our ecosystem to design some pretty awesome applications to help the wider public aggregate and sell their data through Streamr’s decentralized Marketplace.
 The most exciting of these is a privacy-respecting plugin that works within the open source, Firefox browser, to help users push their search queries, Amazon data and basic social media data from Facebook and Twitter to a Community Product on the Marketplace.
 (App developers can of course make money by taking a cut of the sale of the products they are helping to create and administer).
 There are further apps being developed to allow people to sell data from their Fitbit, e-Scooters and mobile phones.